 WriteGirl volunteers are asked to actively participate at all WriteGirl events, including our full-day workshops during the season (one Saturday each month, October–May), public readings and fundraising events, and to attend organizational meetings as needed.
 Some volunteer tasks can be accomplished entirely through email and the internet, but we still want to see you regularly and get to know you!

-Minimum time commitment for all volunteers: 4 hours per month, in addition to monthly workshops
+Minimum time commitment for all volunteers: 3 hours per month, in addition to monthly workshops

 WHAT WE EXPECT FROM YOU